 The cost of jubilee Orpingtons can vary depending on several factors, including breeders, availability, and the size and quality of the chicks.
 Generally speaking, jubilee Orpingtons can range in price from $20-50 per chick.

-Jubilee Orpington birds are a relatively new chicken breed, and as such, not much is known about their specific breeding and lifespan.
-However, Orpingtons are generally considered a hardy and long-lived chicken breed as long as predators stay away from them.
+Jubilee Orpington birds are a relatively new chicken breed; as such, little is known about their specific breeding and lifespan.
+However, Orpingtons are generally considered a hardy and long-lived chicken breed.

 Health Issues and Care